 We assessed participants’ memories right after the choice task by asking them what was the first outcome that came to their mind when thinking about the risky door, following the procedure from Madan et al. (2014).
 This allowed to see whether the experimental manipulations influence participants’ memories of the outcomes they received in the task, and if the memory of the outcomes guided behavior.

-Drawing the doors

-Right after the recall task, participants were asked to draw the two doors to the best they could remember.
+Immediately following the recall task, participants were asked to draw the two doors to the best they could remember.
 These drawings were scored on a scale from 0 to 12.
 One point was assigned per side, color, frame, window, knob and background of each door that was drawn correctly.
 Points of 0.5 were assigned if the drawing of an aspect was relevant but only partially accurate.
 The rater was blind to the condition of the participant.

-Second experiment
+Data Analysis

+Mixed-effects logistic regressions were performed using the lme4 package (Pinheiro & Bates, 2000) in the R programming language.

+Experiment 2

-It was unclear whether differences between the two conditions in the first experiment were due to the episodic or to the general interview.
-For this reason, the second experiment was composed of a single “control” condition where participants did the gambling task without any prior induction.
-Everything else remained the same.
+Experiment 2 was comprised of a single “control” condition in which participants completed the gambling task without any prior induction.
+The gambling task and memory recall procedure was identical to that of Experiment 1 except that they were performed in the absence of a memory induction.